Skip to main content

 A central tenet of wellness program regulation is that your participation must be a free choice, not a decision compelled by the threat of a substantial financial penalty.

 A lawsuit challenged the 30% rule, arguing that such a large financial swing could indeed be coercive for many employees.
-A federal court agreed, and the in the EEOC’s regulations were vacated in 2018.
+A federal court agreed, and the incentive limits in the EEOC’s regulations were vacated in 2018.
 Subsequently, in 2021, the EEOC proposed new rules that would have limited incentives to a “de minimis” or token value, such as a water bottle or a gift card of modest value.

 These proposed rules were withdrawn before they could be finalized, leaving a regulatory vacuum.
 As a result, there is currently no specific federal regulation that defines the precise dollar amount or percentage that separates a permissible incentive from an unlawful penalty.
 This absence of a clear standard means that the “voluntariness” of a program is assessed on a case-by-case basis, creating a more complex and less predictable environment for everyone involved.